ps-george/COMMS_EIE2/Lab2/README.md

 To observe the effect of noise in the demodulated signal, increase the receiver’s gain to 20 dB (your receiver will start to detect other weaker signals in addition to the transmitted signal), and adjust the X axis of the demodulated message (in time domain) to show values between 0 second (s) and 0.004 s.
-Then, change the modulation index (𝜇) value and observe the effects on the plots of the demodulated signal in both time and frequency.
+Then, change the modulation index (mu) value and observe the effects on the plots of the demodulated signal in both time and frequency.
 From what value of can noise be clearly noticed in the plots?